 Before applying to your face, allow the mix to cool in the refrigerator for about a half an hour to thicken up.
-Apply to your face for between 15 and 20 minutes, or until it completely dries, and then peel off the mask using warm water.
+Apply on your face for between 15 and 20 minutes, or until it completely dries, and then peel off the mask using warm water.

 At-Home Chemical Peels and Alternatives: Top Products

 If you are looking for a more efficient alternative to homemade peels, you may choose one of the many readymade chemical peels for at-home use.

 Some of the top peel products are only available for use by licensed medical professionals and these products should never be used at home.
 However, many of the makers of these popular peels also offer at-home solutions for your skin care needs.

 Here is a list of the top at-home chemical peels for 2019, as well as some alternatives.